Get that Linux feeling - on Windows

 for people who installed in

-Cygwin Setup can be used to install any packages that are on a Cygwin mirror, which usually includes one version previous to the current one.
+The Cygwin Setup program can be used to install any packages that are on a Cygwin mirror, which usually includes at least one version previous to the current one.
 The complete list may be searched at https://cygwin.com/packages/.
 There is no complete archive of older packages.
 If you have a problem with the current version of a Cygwin package, please report it to the mailing list using the guidelines at https://cygwin.com/problems.html.

 That said, if you really need an older package, you may be able to find